 The weather held until I got about halfway down, at which point it started to bucket.
 I didn’t mind too much though as I knew a whiskey was waiting for me at the Inn.

 That evening I caught the overnight train back from Fort William all the way to London.
 I had a second class cabin ticket which meant that I was allowed in the viewing car, where I sat with a whiskey and cup of tea and watched the amazing scenery unfold.
 Suitably merry I then returned to my cabin, drifted off to sleep and woke up at Euston.

 So, should you do it?

-On the other hand, the things that make it so great can also be a bit of a drawback.
+On the other hand, the things that make it so great can lead to drawbacks.

 The ease with which you can travel to the trail also means that you rarely feel that far away from civilisation.
-There is minimal road walking, but you can see (or hear) roads in the distance for much of the trail, which detracted from the experience for me a little.
+There is minimal road walking, but you can see (or hear) roads in the distance for much of the trail, which detracted from the experience for me.

 What would I do differently?

 If I were to do it again, I’d consider trying a couple of things: